EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 #### post-paint
 I can't think of anything that would go here.
 This is more conceptual, other components might interact with the component post paint via using mutation observers or maybe thrown events.
 Note: I have not had the issue of other components interacting with my components too early using this approach.
 I do NOT recommend throwing an event like 'is-painted'.
 If everything is setup before paint, throwing events is just extra work or maybe a sign your architecture needs more work.

+Note: all examples assume they are wrapped in a class that creates a custom element.
+I may come back and add that in at a future time.

 Example 1
 ```